sudofox/shell-mommy/README.md

 ## TODO

-I'd like to be able to make it run from PROMPT_COMMAND, so that it can be used in a more interactive way.

-Additionally, I might add a way to turn off "praise" (positive) output to only give encouragement (negative) output.
+- I might add a way to turn off "praise" (positive) output to only give encouragement (negative) output.